Cleo469/Flashcards/README.md

 ## The Scope Plane

-- Responsive design - website should support devices from 320px up
+- Responsive design - website should support devices from 320px and above.
-- Hamburger menu for mobile devices
+- Menu for mobile, desktop and windows devices.
-- Interactive World Map with countdown to New Year for each location
+- Interactive and informative about us and images of team members.
-- Trivia section for countries selected by team members
+- Flashcards section for interaction by users.

 ## The Structure Plane